Spartans feed the world

 To meet this most basic of needs on a massive scale, Michigan State University researchers are increasing their presence throughout Africa, Asia, and Central America—key food-producing regions—and are working directly with farmers, policy makers, and government entities to increase agricultural productivity, improve diets, and build greater resilience to challenges like climate change.

-Backed by more than $95 million in funding, Spartan researchers are working with key stakeholders around the globe to improve livelihoods through innovative research and sustainable solutions that address some of the world’s most pressing challenges.
+Backed by more than a quarter-billion dollars in international funding over the past decade, Spartan researchers are working with key stakeholders around the globe to improve livelihoods through innovative research and sustainable solutions that address some of the world’s most pressing challenges.

-As part of Feed the Future, the federal government’s global hunger and food security initiative, MSU will use a $10 million grant from the U.S. Agency for International Development (USAID) to strengthen developing countries’ abilities to fight hunger through improved food policy.
+As part of Feed the Future, the federal government’s global hunger and food security initiative, MSU is using a $10 million grant from the U.S. Agency for International Development (USAID) to strengthen developing countries’ abilities to fight hunger through improved food policy.

-The new Feed the Future Innovation Lab for Food Security Policy will be led by MSU’s Food Security Group, partnering with the International Food Policy Research Institute in Washington, D.C., and South Africa’s University of Pretoria.
-An additional $15 million of grant funding could be made available for more intensive country-level programs throughout the next five years.
+The Feed the Future Innovation Lab for Food Security Policy is led by MSU’s Food Security Group, partnering with the International Food Policy Research Institute in Washington, D.C., and South Africa’s University of Pretoria.

-MSU was also selected to lead the USAID’s Feed the Future Innovation Lab for Collaborative Research on Grain Legumes—a mouthful of a name for a lab with a simple goal: help developing nations find sustainable and secure food sources.
+MSU also leads the USAID’s Feed the Future Innovation Lab for Collaborative Research on Grain Legumes—a mouthful of a name for a lab with a simple goal: help developing nations find sustainable and secure food sources.

 The lab seeks to increase the productivity of beans and other grain legumes—like cowpeas and chickpeas—by small-farm owners and to enhance the nutritional quality of diets of the poor in sub-Saharan Africa, Central America, and the United States.

-“The lab will continue the incredible legacy of MSU’s commitment and scientific leadership,” says Irvin Widders, horticulture professor and director of the lab, formerly known as the Dry Grain Pulses Collaborative Research Support Program.
-“We will tackle new changes resulting from population growth, climate change, and persistent malnutrition, especially among young children and women around the world.”
+“The lab continues the incredible legacy of MSU’s commitment and scientific leadership,” says Irvin Widders, horticulture professor and director of the lab, formerly known as the Dry Grain Pulses Collaborative Research Support Program.
+“We are tackling new changes resulting from population growth, climate change, and persistent malnutrition, especially among young children and women around the world.”

 Funded by the USAID Bureau for Food Security, the program is part of Feed the Future and aims to strengthen agricultural research institutions and support long-term training of agricultural researchers at the master’s and doctoral levels.
-The program will begin in Ghana, Uganda, Mali, Mozambique, and Bangladesh, with potential to expand to other countries.
+The program got its start in Ghana, Uganda, Mali, Mozambique, and Bangladesh, and has since expanded into Kenya, Liberia, Malawi, and Rwanda.

 “MSU faculty is well versed in planning, designing, and managing training and human capacity-building programs, especially in plant breeding, food science, and food security, which are key areas of Feed the Future,” says Eric Crawford, codirector of MSU’s Food Security Group and professor of agricultural, food, and resource economics.

-The center, which will receive up to $25 million throughout five years, is part of USAID’s Higher Education Solutions Network.
+The center is part of USAID’s Higher Education Solutions Network.
 This partnership involving seven American and foreign universities is designed to develop solutions to global development challenges.

-With women representing 43 percent of the agricultural labor force worldwide, the Global Center for Food System Innovation will include gender equity and women’s empowerment as a crosscutting theme in its work.
+With women representing 43 percent of the agricultural labor force worldwide, the Global Center for Food System Innovation includes gender equity and women’s empowerment as a crosscutting theme in its work.

 In addition to federal grants, MSU’s efforts to feed the world have been significantly furthered through partnership with and philanthropic support from the Gates Foundation through its Agricultural Development initiative.
 This program works with a wide range of partners to provide millions of small farmers in the developing world with tools and opportunities to boost their yields, increase their incomes, and build better lives for themselves and their families.